deNBI/unix-course/README.md

 #### 07 - Extracting data from text files

 Let's extract adverbs from a list of English words available inside `/usr/share/dict/words`.

+For this we need to install a small ubuntu package that contains english and german dictionary words.
+Installing packages in ubuntu is fairly easy and can be done using the `apt-get install` command.
+However, we need root priviliges to install a package for the whole system.
+This can be done by granting ourself root priviliges for the execution of one single command with `sudo`.
+Please run the following command before we can proceed:

+`sudo apt-get install wamerican-small`

 <u>Tasks:</u>